jgmenu/jgmenu/docs/manual/jgmenu.1.md

 `csv_name_format` = __string__ (default `%n (%g)`)

-:   Defines the format of the `name` field for CSV generators (currently only
+:   Defines the format of the `name` field for CSV generators.
+Supported by
-    supported by lx).
+    apps and lx.
 It understands the following two fields:

     `%n`